General terms and conditions and rate provisions

 7. What happens after notification?

-The Office for Communications reviews the notified GTCs and rate provisions for their conformity with applicable legal requirements.
-The review is based on the Ordinance on Electronic Communication Networks and Services as well as Sections 864a and 879 of the General Civil Code, Art.
-8 and 11 of the Consumer Protection Act, and Art.
-4 of Regulation (EU) 2015/2120.
+The Office for Communications (AK) reviews the notified General Terms and Conditions (GTC) and Tariff Regulations (TR) for compliance with applicable legal provisions.
+The assessment is based on the VKND, §§ 864a and 879 of the General Civil Code (ABGB), Articles 8 and 11 of the Consumer Protection Act (KSchG), and Article 4 of Regulation (EU) 2015/2120.

 8. What consequences does a failure to notify have?

-To accelerate the notification process, please complete and submit the checklist along with the initial notification or change notification regarding your GTCs and/or rate provisions by email to [email protected].
+To accelerate the notification process, please complete and submit the checklist along with the initial notification or change notification regarding your GTCs and/or rTariff Regulations (TR) via email to [email protected].

 Notification of general terms and conditions (initial or change; in German)